 B i o g r a p h y

-Dominic was awarded 3rd prize at the Jaén International Piano Competition in Spain in April this year.
-In July, he was awarded 1st prize in the Norah Sande Award.
+Dominic was recently awarded 1st prize at the 25th Mauro Paolo Monopoli International Competition in Barletta, Italy.
+He was also awarded 3rd prize at the Jaén International Piano Competition in Spain in April 2021.
+The following July, he was awarded 1st prize in the Norah Sande Award, and in September, 3rd prize in the Clamo International Competition in Murcia, Spain.
 Dominic is also the 2020 winner of the Royal Over-Seas League Award for Keyboard.
+Last summer Dominic attended the Oxford Piano Festival on the personal invitation of Sir Andras Schiff, having played in a highly publicised masterclass with him at the Royal College of Music in the previous May.
 In the summer of 2019 Dominic studied at the Aspen Festival and School in Colorado, on a Polonsky Foundation Fellowship, having previously taken part in the piano masterclass programme at the Banff Centre in Canada (thanks to the English-Speaking Union’s Yehudi Menuhin scholarship).
 Dominic is a former joint winner of the EPTA UK Piano Competition and winner of the Royal College of Music’s Teresa Carreño (2013) and Constance Poupard (2014) prizes.
 In 2017, Dominic was placed third in the Joan Chissell Schumann Prize, and in 2016, second at the Isidor Bajic Memorial Competition (category B).

 Dominic is becoming a seasoned recitalist and concerto soloist.
-In April this year he performed Brahms 1st concerto with the Málaga Philharmonic, having performed it two years prior with the Leipziger-symphonieorchester in the Leipzig Gewandhaus Mendelssohn-Saal, to critical acclaim.
+In May this year he performed Beethoven’s 3rd concerto with the Soundiff Orchestra in the Teatro Curci, Barletta.
+In April last year he performed Brahms 1st concerto with the Málaga Philharmonic, having performed it two years prior with the Leipziger-symphonieorchester in the Leipzig Gewandhaus Mendelssohn-Saal, to critical acclaim.
 In October last year he performed Schumann’s Piano Concerto in St John’s Smith Square with the Young Musician’s Symphony Orchestra and Beethoven Piano Concerto No. 5 in November with the Dorset Chamber Orchestra.
 Other concerto performances have included Stravinsky’s Concerto for Piano and Wind Instruments (with Martyn Brabbins and the Royal College of Music symphony orchestra), Brahms’ Piano Concerto no. 2, Rachmaninov’s Piano Concertos nos.
 2 & 3, Grieg’s Piano Concerto, and Mendelssohn’s Piano Concerto no. 1.